karthi07/ror-social-scaffold/README.md

   </p>
 </p>
 <p align="center">
-This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+Its a social media app with these functionalities:  1.
+Friendship invite model and association with User model 2. bind the model and association with Controller and UI.
+3. All Major functionalities for friendship request.
+4. Model testing and Integration testing
 </p>

 ## Live link(Heroku)

 - https://jassi-kartick-social-media-app.herokuapp.com